-ABR-certified diplomates who hold a time-limited certificate or a continuous certificate that was issued in 2012 or later with no ‘valid-through’ date are automatically enrolled in MOC.
-Please visit the ABR website, for more information.
+ABR-certified diplomates who hold a time-limited certificate or a continuous certificate issued in 2012 or later with no ‘valid-through’ date are automatically enrolled in MOC.
+Visit the ABR website for more information.

 Continuous certification simplifies the recertification process by linking valid certification to the fulfillment of MOC requirements.
 This eliminates the former 10-year cycle, making ongoing certification now contingent upon satisfaction of the four-part MOC structure:

-Diplomates who hold lifetime certificates are not required, but are strongly encouraged, to demonstrate an ongoing commitment to lifelong learning by participating voluntarily.
+Diplomates who hold lifetime certificates are strongly encouraged but are not required to demonstrate an ongoing commitment to lifelong learning by participating voluntarily.

 Visit the ABR for details on certification, recertification and dual certification.